What is an artificial neural network?

 Neural networks signified an enormous leap in the development of artificial intelligence, which had until then relied on the use of pre-defined processes and regular human intervention to create the desired outcome.
 An ANN allows the analytical load to be spread across a net of several interconnected layers, each containing interconnected nodes.
 As information is processed and contextualised, it's then passed along to the next node, and down through the layers.
 The idea is to allow additional contextual information to be drip-fed into the network to inform processing at every stage.

 A basic structure of a single 'hidden' layer neural network

-Much like the structure of a fishing net, a neural network will have strands connecting processing nodes together.
+Much like the structure of a fishing net, a single layer of a neural network connects processing nodes together using strands.
 The vast number of connections enable enhanced communication between these nodes, increasing accuracy and data processing throughput.

 Like an organic brain, nodes 'fire' across an ANN when they receive specific stimuli, passing the signal over to another node.
 However, in the case of ANNs, the input signal is defined as a real number, with the output being the sum of the various inputs.

 The value of these inputs is dependent on their weighting, which serves to increase or decrease the importance placed on the inputs respective to the task being performed.
 The goal is to take an arbitrary number of binary inputs and translate them into a single binary output.

 A more complex neural network, increasing the sophistication of its processing